ramjam1215/RickAndMortyGame/README.md

 - I played around with making the App move from a tab bar controller to the Gameview controller, but I think it would be too confusing for a user.
 So I should keep it in the titleView -> gameView -> EndView type loop

 # 03-10-2019
 - finally implemented my sub class hierarchy of the SKSpriteNode, and then replaced all instances of the SKSpriteNode using my new hierarchy.
-Which is as follows
+Which is as follows:
-			  SKSpriteNode
+-			  	SKSpriteNode
-				      |
+-				      |
-			      MySprite
+-			      	  MySprite
-			    /		       \
+-			    /		     \
-		UserSprite		EnemySprite
+-		UserSprite		EnemySprite

 - I created this hierarchy to help with the double dispatching in the contact delegate to determine what should happen to specific sprites when they come in contact with certain other sprites